WHO WE ARE

 Our relationship with our stakeholders in particular (but not limited to) our subsidiary companies, supporters and the public at large is of great importance to PWCF.
 This policy, together with other notices provided from time to time (for example on collection forms, communications with you or on this website), sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us (whether by your access to this website or otherwise).

 PWCF works (and may from time to time share information) with its charitable and trading subsidiaries in the United Kingdom and Romania.
 Further details of the entities within the PWCF 'group' are available at here.

 Furthermore, PWCF may from time to time work and share information with The Prince of Wales's charities namely The Prince's Trust group, The Prince's Foundation and The Royal Founding Patronages listed on this website.
 These organisations are together referred to as "the Charities".
 Each PWCF subsidiary and charity is a data controller in its own right, separate from PWCF.

 The relationship between PWCF, its subsidiaries and the Charities may involve a limited degree of relevant and proportionate information sharing within the group, carried out in the legitimate interests of both PWCF, subsidiaries and the Charities in supporting their individual and collective aims, as well as being in the legitimate interests of our supporters as explained below.

 We are committed to making sure that our communications with you are secure, proportionate and targeted.
-All personal data is held and processed in accordance with PWCF's own policies, the DPA and the General Data Protection Regulations.
+All personal data is held and processed in accordance with PWCF's own policies, the DPA and the General Data Protection Regulations (GDPR).
 Our policy is that staff who handle personal data have received relevant data protection training.

 Personal data held and processed by PWCF may include: